SCA-OAU/LearningResources/MobileDevelopment/MobileDevelopment.md

 ## Contributing
 Want to add a resource?
 Contributions are welcome!
 Please check out the [CONTRIBUTING.md](../CONTRIBUTING.md) file for guidelines on how to add more resources to this repository.

-These resources cover everything from beginner to advanced levels, helping you grow as a mobile developer.
-Good luck with your projects, and happy coding! 🚀